GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     determine the default layout for the storage.
 Currently supported will be :code:`"I"`, :code:`"J"`, :code:`"K"` and additional dimensions as string representations of integers, starting at :code:`"0"`.

+:code:`halo: Optional[Sequence[Union[int, Tuple[int, int]]]`
+    Sequence of length :code:`ndim` where each entry is either an :code:`int` or a 2-tuple of :code:`int` s.
+A sequence of integer numbers represent a symmetric halo with the specific size per dimension, while a sequence of 2-tuple specifies the start and end boundary sizes on the respective dimension, which can be used to denote asymmetric halos.
+It defaults to no halo, i.e. :code:`(0, 0, 0)`.
+(See also Section :ref:`domain_and_halo`)

 :code:`layout: Optional[Sequence[int]]`
     A permutation of integers in :code:`[0 .. ndim-1]`.
 It indicates the order of strides in